MSCI-446-Project-Team/MSCI_446_ML_Course_Project/README.md

 `git branch -D "branch_name"`
 If you want to delete a branch from the remote repository:
 `git push --delete "remote_name branch_name"`

+# Running ETL Script With Driver

+The ETL script can be interacted with via the command line to perform various operations such as listing all available sub-folders within the specified root directory or processing data within a specific folder or across all folders.
+Below are the ways you can run the script depending on your requirements:

+## Listing All Sub-folders

+To list all available sub-folders in the root directory, use the `--list` option:
+`python ETL/src/etl.py --list`
+This command will output all sub-folders found in the root directory, for example:
+`Available sub-folders:
+Gen_Outages
+Historical_DA_Prices
+Load_Forecast
+Solar_Forecast
+Wind_Forecast`

+## Processing a Specific Folder

+If you wish to process CSV files within a specific folder, use the `-f` or `--folder` option followed by the name of the folder:
+`python ETL/src/etl.py --folder <Folder_Name>`
+For example:
+`python ETL/src/etl.py --folder Load_Forecast`
+This will execute the ETL process on CSV files located within the `Load_Forecast` subfolder, extracting data, transforming it, and loading it into the MongoDB collection named after the folder.

+## Processing All Folders

+To process all folders within the root directory, simply run the script without any options:
+`python ETL/src/etl.py --all`
+This triggers the script to process all sub-folders and their CSV files by default.
+Ensure the script's default behavior is set to process all folders if no specific folder is provided or no options are used.

+## Clearing All Collections in the DB

+To remove all documents from every collection in the MongoDB database without deleting the collections themselves, you can use the `--clear` option:

+`python ETL/src/etl.py --clear`

+This command will clear all documents from each collection within your MongoDB database.
+It's a powerful operation that makes your collections empty, so use it with caution.
+The script will output the name of each collection being cleared and confirm once all collections have been processed.

+For example, the output might look like this:

+`Clearing collection: Gen_Outages
+Clearing collection: Historical_DA_Prices
+Clearing collection: Load_Forecast
+Clearing collection: Solar_Forecast
+Clearing collection: Wind_Forecast
+All collections have been cleared.`

+**Important Note:** This operation will remove all existing data in the collections.
+Ensure you have backups or do not need the data before executing this command.

+## Listing All Collections in the Database

+To list all available collections within the MongoDB database, you can use the `--list-collections` option:
+`python ETL/src/etl.py --list-collections`
+This command will output all collections available in the database, allowing you to see the collections that you can clear or process individually.

+## Clearing a Specific Collection

+If you want to clear all documents from a specific collection within your MongoDB database, you can use the `--clear-collection` option followed by the name of the collection:

+`python ETL/src/etl.py --clear-collection <Collection_Name>`

+Replace `<Collection_Name>` with the actual name of the collection you wish to clear.
+This operation will remove all documents from the specified collection but will not delete the collection itself.
+Use this command with caution to avoid unintentional data loss.

+For example, to clear the Load_Forecast collection:
+`python ETL/src/etl.py --clear-collection Load_Forecast`

+This will clear all documents from the `Load_Forecast` collection and output a confirmation message:
+`Clearing collection: Load_Forecast
+Collection Load_Forecast has been cleared.`

+**Important Note:** Ensure you have backups or do not need the data before executing this command to avoid unintended data loss.